 What if I have uterine fibroids and become pregnant?

-Asymptomatic small or medium sized uterine fibroids alone are unlikely to present significant risk to pregnancy.
+Asymptomatic small or medium-sized uterine fibroids alone are unlikely to present a significant risk to a pregnancy.
 However, fibroids may increase in size as a result of increased levels of hormones and blood flow to the uterus during pregnancy.
-The growth of uterine fibroids may cause discomfort, feelings of pressure or pain.
+The growth of uterine fibroids may cause discomfort, feelings of pressure, or pain.
 Large or multiple fibroids can increase the risk of:

 - Cesarean Section (C-section)